KannonZenetism/zenetism-field-physics/the-zenetist-canon/corpus-infrastructure/zenetist-analytic-vocabulary-and-accessibility-framework.md

 ### 6.9 Field Physics Module — Initial Seating

-Gathered from `field-physics-glyph-charts.md` (the twin of `FP11-field-glyph-codex.md`) as the registry to which every other chart defers.
+Gathered from `field-physics-glyph-charts.md` (the twin of `FP11-field-glyph-codex.md`), the registry whose dimensional glyphs and recorded standings the other charts align to per §6.4.
 The registry's own legend holds here: every glyph carries a **register** (structural operator, equation notation, practice glyph, ritual sign, interface glyph, personal seal, historical voice trace) and a **standing** (established, lawful multi-application, provisional, rejected-for-function, superseded, retired, external dependency, held open), and neither is inferred from visual similarity.
 Glyph standing is recorded separately from the concept's analytic standing (§5).
 Registered strings stay registry strings; casing of a charted name is coordinated, never changed in one table.
 Coverage at this seating is **initial population** from the registry; the glyph-free vocabulary of immunity, ecology, ritual, and field-music in the originating FP volumes remains owed per §6.4.
+The **First Glyphic Ethic** holds throughout: a glyph may lawfully express its stable structural invariant across more than one scale or context; context determines the active application, and it neither erases the invariant nor permits unrelated meanings (the registry's §6).
+Lawful multi-application is the standing that records it.

 #### 6.9.1 The dimensional table — C₁–C₁₅ and E₁–E₁₅